Deltares/D-EcoImpact/README.md

 - The repository depends on automatic versioning through github actions and the commit message.
 - If the commit message starts with `Fix`, `fix`, `Bug`, or `bug` the patch version will be increased in the pyproject.toml and a tag will be created.
-- The major version will only be updated by a manual trigger through github actions (triggering the 'release.yaml').
+- The major and minor version will only be updated by a manual trigger through github actions (triggering the 'release.yaml').

 ## Documentation